mhansen/graphviz-docs/content/en/docs/attrs/pad.md

 - double
 - point
 used_by: G
+description: Inches to extend the drawing area around the minimal area needed to draw the graph
 ---
-Specifies how much, in inches, to extend the drawing area around the minimal area needed to draw the graph.

 If `pad` is a single double, both the x and y pad values are set equal to the given value.
 This area is part of the drawing and will be filled with the background color, if appropriate.